toucansites/try-o-template/contents/posts/change-footer/index.md

 ### Step 3: Update Footer Styles (Optional)

 1. Navigate to the **src/themes/default/templates/partials/** directory.
-The footer layout is defined in a Mustache file: `footer.mustache`.
+The footer layout is defined in the Mustache file: `footer.mustache`.

-2. Edit the `footer.mustache` file to change the structure, style, or additional content of the footer.
+2. Edit the `footer.mustache` to adjust the structure, style, or additional content.
 Example:
    ```html
    <footer>
      <div class="footer-links">